peeterjoot/matlab/ece1254/HarmonicBalanceBigF/README.txt

    Determines the nonlinear contribution to the currents.

 Gprime.m
-   Produces the nonlinear contribution to the Jacobean required to solve a nonlinear circuit using Newton's Method
+   Produces the nonlinear contribution to the Jacobian required to solve a nonlinear circuit using Newton's Method

 HBSolve.m